About Short-term rentals

 Short-term rentals are prohibited

 Short-term rentals, like those offered through Airbnb or VRBO, are prohibited by the restrictive covenants found in Peck’s Lake deeds.
-Our deeds include several restrictions and limits on how properties can be used, including prohibiting using deed-restricted properties for business or commercial purposes, limiting properties to single-family residential use ONLY, and prohibiting using your property to allow access to the lake to the general public.
+Our deeds include restrictions and limitations on how properties can be used.
+These restrictions/limitations include prohibiting using deed-restricted properties for business or commercial purposes, limit properties to single-family residential use ONLY, and prohibit using your property to allow access to the lake to the general public.
+You can find out more about the restrictive covenants that are part of our deeds on the “Deeds” page of the website.

-In November 2023 the New York Supreme Court (Stone v Peck) ruled that the restrictive covenants that are part of our deeds “prohibits the short-term rental of property,” and that the restrictions on granting access to the lake to the general public “prohibits…permitting renters access to the waters of Peck Lake.”
+The PLPA had been embroiled in a lawsuit challenging the restrictive covenants found in our deeds since late 2020.
+In November 2023, New York’s Supreme Court for the 4th District issued its final decision in Stone v Peck, ruling that the restrictive covenants that are part of our deeds “prohibits the short-term rental of property,” and that the restrictions on granting access to the lake to the general public “prohibits…permitting renters access to the waters of Peck Lake.”

 So is “house-swapping”

-We hope that all lake property owners will abide by the court’s decision and honor the restrictive covenants that are part of our deeds by not offering your property as a short-term rental or as a house-swap .
-The PLPA is committed to enforcing these deed restrictions to the fullest extent of the law.
+We hope that all lake property owners will abide by the court’s decision and honor the restrictive covenants that are part of our deeds by not offering your property as a short-term rental or as a house-swap.